-Located in Dublin, our Drop-in Centre is in Tara Street, our Accommodation Unit is based in Swords and our Day Centre is on Pearse Street.
-We offer support with accommodation, information, outreach and tenancy sustainment for pregnant women who are experiencing homelessness or are at risk of homelessness.
+Through our Homelessness and Housing services, we offer support with accommodation, information, outreach and tenancy sustainment for pregnant women and new mothers who are experiencing homelessness or are at risk of becoming homeless.

 Addressing Homelessness amongst Pregnant Women

-Homelessness is at an all-time high in Ireland and particularly around Dublin.
-As a result, the numbers of women who are pregnant and homeless is also at an all-time high.
+Homelessness is at an all-time high in Ireland, particularly in Dublin.
+As a result, the numbers of women who are pregnant and homeless are also rising rapidly.

-There is no specific data collection method to count the numbers of women who are pregnant and homeless – women are either counted as a single woman with no dependents (with no acknowledgement that in a few short months there will be a baby) or a woman with dependent children.
+Unfortunately, there is no specific data collection method to count the numbers of women who are pregnant and homeless.
+In Ireland, women are either counted as a single woman with no dependents, even if pregnant, or a woman with dependent children.

-Anew is working in partnership with maternity hospitals and other organisations in relation to this issue.
-One of the clearest solutions is to implement a coordination role to case manage from the point of pregnancy through to birth and early infancy.
-Anew are working in this area as a priority going forward.
+In order to gain some kind of control over this situation, Anew is working in partnership with maternity hospitals and other organisations across the country.
+We have come to the conclusion that one of the clearest solutions to this issue is to implement a coordination role and case manage from the point of pregnancy all the way through to birth and early infancy.

 Going forward, Anew will be prioritising this area and are committed to finding a tangible solution to homelessness amongst pregnant women.